Using Natural Language Processing to warn children against online predators.

 The team consolidated and cleaned nearly 500 chat log files that contained exchanges between a predator and a pseudo-victim.
 The collection grew into a corpus containing 807,000-plus messages ranging from “hello” to explicit remarks.
 The dataset creation proved laborious, where I voluntarily provided more than 630 hours in just labeling data.
 The dataset received labels, such as male or female as they identified themselves in the chats, predator or victim, and level of risk of the conversation.
 Nearly half of the project time was dedicated to a properly built and parsed dataset.

 This dataset was split into a training, development, and test set.
-The training set held 75 percent of the whole messages for the chatbot to learn the contextual format and nuances of conversation.
+The training set held 75 percent of all messages for the chatbot to learn the contextual format and nuances of conversation.
 The development set, which was 10 percent of the data, was held away from the chatbot until after model selection, to prove the validity of the model.

 The 2 mins video quickly discusses how the team assembled the chatbot’s dataset.